niemopen/niem-model/README.md

 - Added a new Screening augmentation for `nc:PersonType`.
 - Moved `scr:PersonRole` from `scr:ScreeningPersonType` to the new augmentation.
 - Removed properties `scr:AgentPersonRole`, `scr:AgentAssociation`, and type `scr:AgentAssociationType` as they are no longer needed to relate an agent to a role.

+### Add pronouns to nc:PersonType ([niemopen/niem-model#15](https://github.com/niemopen/niem-model/issues/15))

+Add a substitution group with code and text substitutions for personal pronouns to `nc:PersonType`.

+Code set:

+- she/her
+- he/him
+- they/them
+- other
+- prefer not to share
+- unknown